hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 Overview
 ~~~~~~~~

-When ``HYPREDRV_ENABLE_CALIPER=ON`` is set during configuration, hypredrive is instrumented with
+When you set ``HYPREDRV_ENABLE_CALIPER=ON``, hypredrive uses Caliper markers for
-Caliper markers for performance profiling.
-Caliper provides runtime performance measurement and
+performance profiles.
+Caliper measures run-time performance and helps identify
-profiling capabilities that can help identify performance bottlenecks and optimize code paths.
+code bottlenecks.

 Building with Caliper
 ~~~~~~~~~~~~~~~~~~~~~